dredizzle/project-3/README.md

 ---

-### Messaging:

-In a future version of the site we would like to implement a more secure messaging system, as to allow the user more comfortability in sharing their personal information over the web.
-# `ADD MORE INFO`

----

 ### Process:

-# `ADD A TRELLO BOARD` Create a good one and add it

 Once we'd decided on the theme for our project, we created a group Trello board to breakdown and manage our workload and created wireframes for the website.